 No pressure, just putted it right in.

-I've only been playing since last fall and from what I have
+I've only been playing since last fall but from what

-been told by many including the pro I'm working with
+I have been told by several including the pro I'm working

-that I'm already ahead of about 99% of new golfers.
+with, I'm already doing better than 99% of new golfers.

 I really don't know about all that;

-I'm just excited to get as fast as I can.
+I'm just excited to get better as fast as I can.